spatie/pdf-to-text/README.md

 brew install poppler
 ```

-If you're on RedHat or CentOS use this:
+If you're on RedHat, CentOS, Rocky Linux or Fedora use this:

 ```bash
 yum install poppler-utils